kzys/notes/en/kindle.md

 # Kindle

+I like Kindle.
+Having international free 3G was mind-blowing and showed me that customer experience is not just about hardware and software.
+It might be one of the reasons to work for Amazon, although I haven't worked in any Kindle teams though.

-I have too many Kindle devices.
+That being said, I bought too many Kindle devices.
 Currently 4 and only one of them is broken.

 ## Kindle Paperwhite (11th Generation)